kkwong44/brainpower/README.md

 *Screenshot - Menu Bar (Expaneded)*

 ![Homepage](readme/screenshots/header-menu-items.png)

+### Final Design

+The final design has altered the basic structure to cater the additional designs and the list of functions has expanded from the basic list by breaking it down into further smaller functions.

 ### Responsive and Accessibility
 The website has been developed to be used by as many users as possible and as many devices as possible.